 On May 11, 2022, the Company entered into the Contribution Agreement with Fortress related to the Company's acquisition of Baergic, on the terms and subject to the satisfaction of conditions described above in Note 1 - Organization, Plan of Business Operations.
-Evaluation and negotiation of the Contribution Agreement was approved, by special committees at the Avenue and Fortress levels, both of which exclusively comprised independent and disinterested directors of the respective companies' boards.
+Evaluation and negotiation of the Contribution Agreement was overseen, and execution of the Contribution Agreement was approved, by special committees at the Avenue and Fortress levels, both of which exclusively comprised independent and disinterested directors of the respective companies' boards.
 The Company believes that the terms of the Contribution Agreement is at least as favorable as the terms that the Company would have been able to obtain with a disinterested party.